Jim Brown, legendary NFL running back, civil rights activist and actor, dies at 87

 After Brown was tackled, he'd slowly rise and walk even more slowly back to the huddle — then dominate the defense when he got the ball again.

-In 2016, Brown spoke with CBS News to reflect on his career and social activism.
-Watch the video in the player above.
+In 2016, Brown spoke with CBS News to reflect on his career and social activism after being honored with the Sports Illustrated Muhammad Ali Legacy Award.

+"One thing we all have in common is no one can take our integrity away from us," he said.
+"And you know, all of the glory of being an athletic star doesn't measure up to being a man.
+You know, we weren't asking for anything that anyone else shouldn't ask for — we just wanted to be a part of the real deal, treated with the same respect you would treat anybody else."

 for more features.